 The Austin and Morris 2200 were, of course, flanked by the 1800 Mk3 in British showrooms, a car which retained the strip speedometer of the original Austin 1800.
 But on the continent, with British Leyland also keen to sell Maxi 1750 and Marina 1800, there was little room for the Austin/Morris 1800 Mk3.
-The only country where it was possible to buy one was Denmark it seems, where a specific Morris 1800 Mk3 brochure was printed.
+The only countries where it was possible to buy one were Denmark & the Netherlands, which had specific Morris 1800 Mk3 brochures.

 The Mk1 and Mk2 versions of the Austin/Morris 1800 had garnered more respect than customers since winning the 1965 European Car of the Year award.
 Sales in most EEC markets had been hampered by import tariffs which made competitive pricing a challenge, especially as (unlike the Mini and 1100/1300) there was no mitigating continental assembly.
 Much greater sales expectations would be attached to the Princess when it was launched in continental Europe for 1976, and the 2200 could act as a ‘place holder’ until that time.

 Most 2200s sold in the Netherlands appear to have been Austin badged, and most sold in Denmark Morris badged though such distinctions were becoming a little silly when new competitors with strong consistent branding like Toyota were making fast inroads.
 The Morris 2200 brochure was a (not very convincingly) retouched version of the Austin item.
 Some 2200s survive in the Netherlands (including one oft-photographed example that seems to live in the tourist quarter of Amsterdam) and, at the last count, five 2200s were still on the road in Denmark.
 It’s believed that at least one Wolseley Six was ‘special ordered’ and supplied to a Dutch customer.